Delving into Sequential Patches for Deepfake Detection: Approach

-According to the simplest thought that real region should be similar to the real one to some extent, and vise versa.
-We propose to impose a intra-frame contrastive supervision as:
+{ The sequence of real regions will certainly depict a ``natural'' variation, while the sequence of fake regions formed by re-assembling will be different.
+According to the simplest thought that temporal features of real regions should be similar to the real ones, and {vice} versa. } We propose to impose a intra-frame contrastive supervision as:

 where $\mu$ is a tolerance margin which we set it to 0.1, that allows more diverse feature representations in binary classes.
 And $\bm{\mathrm{sim}}_{gt} \in \mathbb{R}^{N\times N}$ is the ground truth similarity matrix that generated from the modification mask sequence $\mathrm{m}_o \in \mathbb{R}^{T\times H\times W}$ as follows: